apache/druid/docs/development/javascript.md

   -->

-This page discusses how to use JavaScript to extend Apache Druid (incubating).
+This page discusses how to use JavaScript to extend Apache Druid.

 ## Examples